hardhats/vista-install-docs/New/InitializeVistA.rst

 * XUERTRP AUTO CLEAN (Cleans the error trap after 7 days)
 * XUTM QCLEAN (Clean Task file from completed tasks if the task didn't delete itself after it ran)

-Beyond these tasks, what tasks you want to run depends on what's important to you.
-If you write notes, you will want TIU tasks; if you use Drug Accountability, you will want PSA tasks, etc.
+Beyond these tasks, which tasks you run depends on what's important to you: if you write notes, you will want TIU tasks; if you use Drug Accountability, you will want PSA tasks; etc.

-FOIA VistA comes with a lot of junk; so I advise starting from a clean slate.
+FOIA VistA comes with a lot of junk, so I advise starting from a clean slate.
 Be careful with the next few commands: they should never be run on an existing system, otherwise they may delete patient data:

 .. raw:: html